ydhongHIT/DDRNet/README.md

 ## Usage

 Currently, this repo contains the model codes and pretrained models for classification and semantic segmentation.

-You can refer to [
+You can refer to [ HRNet-Semantic-Segmentation-pytorch-v1.1](https://github.com/HRNet/HRNet-Semantic-Segmentation/tree/pytorch-v1.1) or directly use the [third-party implement](https://github.com/chenjun2hao/DDRNet.pytorch) for training and testing our models locally.
+Thanks for their works!

-HRNet-Semantic-Segmentation-pytorch-v1.1](https://github.com/HRNet/HRNet-Semantic-Segmentation/tree/pytorch-v1.1) for training and testing our models locally.
-We will release the whole train and test codes based on it later.
+We will release the whole train and test codes later.

 ## Notice